 What Special Exhibits are planned for 2022?

-This year's Featured Guild is The Golden Spread Quilters, based in Canyon, Texas.
-They are part of Randall County Extension Service.
+This year's Featured Guild is The Quay-Z Quilters.
+They are based in Quay County in eastern New Mexico.
 This special exhibit can be found at the Senior Citizens Center.

 What is the largest size quilt you will accept as an entry?